2022IsHere/Embedded-linux/lab3/lab3_hw_setup.md

-Submission of assignment 2:
+## Submission of assignment 2:

 commit your source files to git

-Grab the button input + led output with an oscilloscope, save it (current waveform only) as CSV-file and push it to git.
+Grab the button input + led output with an oscilloscope, save it (select "current waveform only") as CSV-file and push it to git.